megaoptim/megaoptim-wp/readme.txt

 == Changelog ==

 = 1.4.6 =
-- Improved WebP/WP Media Offload support.
-If WebP image exist on the remote server replace it in the final markup
+- Improved WebP/WP Media Offload support: Detect if WebP image exist on the remote s3 bucket use it in the final markup
+- Improved WebP/WP Media Offload support: Added support for installs that use CNAME to mask the s3 bucket url.

 = 1.4.5 =
 - Added compatibility for WP 5.3 "BIG Image" threshold.
 If Auto-Optimize is enabled AND Max Width/Height are set in the options, disable the "BIG Image" treshold